-Commodities to be procured include hardware, software licenses, software, applications, cloud services, cybersecurity and systems monitoring and management subscription services, system and
+Commodities to be procured include hardware, software licenses, software, applications, cloud

 1 In addition to the DPS recommendations already incorporated into the Utility 2.0 and Energy Efficiency budgets, DPS recommended that to the extent PSEG Long Island is able to achieve its Commercial Efficiency Program MMBtu target at lower than expected cost, any leftover funds should be reallocated to programs that benefit disadvantaged communities and low-income customers, such as Home Comfort Plus (heat pumps), the Residential Energy Affordability Program, the Multi-family Homes program, and the Regional Clean Energy Hub.
 PSEG Long Island has agreed to adopt this recommendation.